-Firstly, the Global.DoWaitFor(...) and Global.DoWaitForProperty(...) functions are both generic and can be used for all kinds of applications - web, desktop or mobile.
-The Navigator.CheckObjectsExists(...) function is part of the Navigator object and therefore can only be used for web application tests.
+Firstly, the Global.DoWaitFor(...) and Global.DoWaitForProperty(...) actions are both generic and can be used for all kinds of applications - web, desktop or mobile.
+The Navigator.CheckObjectsExists(...) action is part of the Navigator object and therefore can only be used for web application tests.

 In addition, the CheckObjectExists function can use either an XPATH/CSS string or a Rapise learned object name, so it gives you the ability to check an arbitrary XPATH/CSS query without the object needing to be learned beforehand, which can sometimes be useful.

 Here are some examples of both syntax options (XPATH vs. CSS):

 You can use the same ObjectID that you would use an SeS(...) command: